Fast Tip Friday – Editing the Same Word Across Multiple PDF Files

 This fast tip demonstrates how to perform a search and replace across multiple PDF files using Adobe Acrobat.
 This feature is available in both Acrobat XI and DC.

-This fast tip demonstrates how to use a software program called Quick View Plus to take a peek inside an Outlook PST file.
+This fast tip demonstrates how to use an efficient mouse selection technique.
 Download Sample Files

 One Comment